thoughtspot/thoughtspot.github.io/_admin/data-modeling/edit-model-file.md

 -   Do not modify any value in a column which contains **DoNotModify** in the field under the column heading.
 -   Make sure to keep the file in the same format as it had when you downloaded it.

+The model file contains a row for each column in your data set.
+It isn't unusual to have tens of thousand of rows in this file.
+You can change all or a subset of rows.
+You can edit the file to leave the heading rows and only those rows you want to change.
+This can make the file more convenient to work with.

+The model file must be saved as UTF-8 encoded.
+If your model file includes multi-byte characters, make sure you save it in the correct format or you won't be able to upload it after making your changes.

 ## Download the model file

 Before you can make changes to the model file, you need to download it.
 Then, you edit it using Microsoft Excel, vi/vim, or a similar text editing tool.

-First, you'll download the model file, and then make changes to the appropriate [Data modeling settings](data-modeling-settings.html#).
 To obtain the model file:

 1. Log in to ThoughtSpot from a browser as an Administrator user.
 2. Click on the **admin** tab in the top navigation bar.